BNAndras/exercism-go/concepts/range-iteration/about.md

 // 30
 ```

-If only the index is needed, assign the value to `_` or omit it completely:
+If only the index is needed, omit it completely:

 ```go
 vals := []int{10, 20, 30}